AxisCommunications/tutorial-axis-object-analytics-to-grafana/README.md

 ## Overview

 This tutorial shows you how to visualize data produced by a Crossline counting scenario, in [AXIS Object Analytics](https://www.axis.com/products/axis-object-analytics), on a [Grafana®](https://grafana.com/) dashboard.
-Please note that you can replace or change some components for visualization and an instant overview based on your needs.
-For example, replace AXIS Object Analytics with other Axis analytics application or data source that send data to Amazon Web Services (AWS).
-Replace AWS with another cloud vendor or replace the Grafana visualization dashboard with another data visualization platform.

 ![overview](assets/overview.jpg)\
 *©2023 Axis Communications AB.
 All rights reserved.*\